MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 update-nodejs-and-nodered
 ```

-* Install nodes for the IFTTT service and Raspberry Pi camera
+* Install nodes for the IFTTT service and Raspberry Pi camera.
+Note: If you receive an error that the .node-red directory does not exist go under the rasperry menu (first on the left), select programming, and node-red.
+This will create the directory and then you can continue with the below instructions

 ```bash
 cd ~/.node-red